oracle-livelabs/adb/micronaut-oci-atp/graalvm/nativeimage.md

 [GraalVM Native Image](https://www.graalvm.org/reference-manual/native-image/) is a technology that allows performing a closed world static analysis of a Java application and turning the Java application into a native executable designed to execute on a specific target environment.

-Whilst building a native image can take some time, the benefits include a dramatic reduction in startup time and reduced overall memory consumption, both of which can significantly reduce the cost of running Cloud applications over time.
+Whilst building a native executable can take some time, the benefits include a dramatic reduction in startup time and reduced overall memory consumption, both of which can significantly reduce the cost of running Cloud applications over time.

-## Building a Native Image with Gradle
+## Building a Native Executable with Gradle

-If you are using Gradle and the GraalVM SDK with Native Image installed (Native Image is an optional component installable via `gu install native-image`), then building a native image is trivial.
+If you are using Gradle and the GraalVM SDK with Native Image installed (Native Image is an optional component installable via `gu install native-image`), then building a native executable is trivial.

 Open up the Terminal pane and run the following command: